eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 *"Only two years left."*

 No, this has nothing to do with my expected lifespan (I hope).
-Rather, what I couldn't get out of my mind was this bet I made with myself a couple of years ago.
+Rather, what I couldn't stop thinking about was this bet I made with myself a couple of years ago.
 But let's start at the beginning.

 *Go* is a completely fascinating game (check out its [wikipedia